 - Stay in a job in which you feel stuck.
 There are many reasons why you may feel stuck.
 Your company is small and there is nowhere to go.
 You've been passed over for promotion because of a lack of education, experience, or mentoring opportunities.
 You've sought additional responsibilities and an expanded job to no avail.
 You've talked with your boss and the problems appear to be insurmountable.
 If you are ambitious and want to expand your knowledge and career, it's time to go.

 - You try to make contributions and come up with ideas to improve the work or work environment, but your ideas are never implemented.
 Worse, they go into a dark hole and you never hear a response to your suggestions at all.
 Staying in a work environment that fails to respond to employee suggestions will eventually make you question the value of your suggestions.
 Any environment that promotes you questioning your value or your contribution is toxic to your self-esteem and self-confidence.
 Find a more supportive work environment.

 - You are tired of living paycheck to paycheck.
 Your current job is never going to pay you more than minimum wage; you're not willing to wait years to hit $11.00 an hour.
 Average raises are in the three to four percent range annually, so you can look at your current pay and easily predict where it will be, with no changes, in the future.
 For how much money and how long are you willing to work?
 You have options.
 Explore a better paying future.

 You want to live your life as if the glass is half full, not half empty, so consider each of these described situations carefully.
 Are you settling for less than you can have or be?
 If so, you may want to consider other options.

 Ready to quit your job, or looking for ways to make your current job - work?
 Have golden handcuffs and feel that you are stuck in your current employment?
-Whatever you are thinking or feeling, please post in the Forum.
+Share what makes you miserable at work.